 A selection of Masters programmes are taught in English but the primary teaching language is Norwegian.
 Learning the language either before you go or while you're there will not only help when settling in, but also prove useful in your studies.
 Once you've got to grips with this Scandinavian language you'll be able to communicate with people in Sweden and Denmark too.

 You can study in Norway via exchange programmes, agreements through institutions or by arranging your study, stay and finances independently.

 International students who want to know whether their foreign qualifications are recognised by institutions can find out more using the GSU-list.
-This is country-specific information, which is accessible at Norwegian Agency for Quality Assurance in Education (NOKUT) - Higher Education Entrance Qualifications for Persons with Foreign Education .
+This is country-specific information, which is accessible at NOKUT - GSU list .

-Students will have to pay a semester fee of Norwegian Kroner (NOK) 300 - 600, however.
-This fee grants you:
+Each semester students will have to pay a fee of 300 - 600 Norwegian Kroner (NOK), however this fee grants you:

 Many students are eligible for financial support and can receive funding for a full degree or a specified number of terms through various different schemes, fellowships and student loans.
 The international office of your UK institution should be able to help you with queries regarding funding options at Norwegian universities.

-You will have to consider costs other than tuition fees; living costs will be higher in cities such as Oslo and Bergen, and lower in rural areas of the country.
+You will need to consider additional costs such as living expenses.
+The cost of living in Norway is high and costs will increase in cities such as Oslo and Bergen.
+Living costs in rural areas of the country will be considerably less.